QubesOS/qubes-doc/introduction/faq.md

 But Qubes is much more than just Xen packaging.
 It has its own VM management infrastructure, with support for template VMs, centralized VM updating, etc.
 It also has a very unique GUI virtualization infrastructure.

-### What about safe languages and formally verified microkernels?

-In short: these are non-realistic solutions today.
-We discuss this in further depth in our [Architecture Specification document](/attachment/doc/arch-spec-0.3.pdf).

 ### Why does Qubes use virtualization?